Skip to Content

 4 Queens

-The sister property of Binion’s, 4 Queens is one of the few resorts in Vegas that don’t charge a resort fee.
-The absence of fees, in part, contributes to the hotel’s ability to rank as one of the most affordable options in town, averaging $111 per night in my sampling of dates.
+The absence of fees, in part, contributes to the hotel’s ability to rank as one of the most affordable options in town, averaging $101.60 per night.

 Reasons I enjoy visiting 4 Queens are numerous.
 They’re one of the only casinos still offering Silver Strike slot games, which kick out souvenir “strikes”.